 - New registration for extracurricular or summer camp activities (i.e. student wants to sign up for an activity for the first time or a new season)

 - Utility bills (electric, gas, water, etc.) and nonessential bills (cable, phone, internet, etc.)

 - Completed and signed application form demonstrating emergency need and explaining how the funding will remove a barrier to accessing or completing your (or your child’s) education, extracurricular activity, or career-related activity.

 - Third party (e.g. social worker, homeless housing provider) letter of verification confirming homeless status on official letterhead.
-See our sample template in .pdf format and .doc format.
+See our sample template.

 - For higher education or career training requests, proof of enrollment or acceptance (e.g. transcript, letter of acceptance)